18Prashanth/BEFinalYearProject/README.md

         python main.py

-**note:** After download the source code create a new floder and remane it as a "TrainingImage" and then run the project
+**note:** After download the source code create a new floder where the main file is present and remane it as a "TrainingImage" and then run the project